Free Printable: Low Carb & Keto Food List

 Storage Instructions

-- Mini Parchment Liners – Baked and frozen goods just slide right out of the liner!
+- Parchment Paper Liners – Baked and frozen foods just slide right out of the liner!
 No more mess or leaving half of your treat stuck to the muffin cup.

-Learn how to make fat bombs with just 5 ingredients and 1 net carb each!
-This keto chocolate fat bomb recipe tastes like a truffle.
+Make keto fat bombs with just 6 ingredients and 1 net carb each!
+This easy chocolate fat bomb recipe tastes like a decadent truffle.

 Instructions